Burnfaker/terminator/README.md

 ## Please be informed that, this repo only works with Python 3.X!

+## The repository was not fully converted to GTK3 +!
+Use at your own risk!

 ## Intro

 The goal of this project is to produce a useful tool for arranging terminals.